mudosaa/mudosaa/README.md

 </br>

-🗺 Majored in International Studies and minored in International Development Cooperation at JBNU
+🗺 Majored in International Studies at JBNU
 ❄ Studying for a MS in Big Data Analysis at SMWU